quantummasterbarcelonacode/QuantumCommunicationsAndCryptography/en/content/chapter2/section2.md

 can always be decomposed in terms of AND  and NOT gates.
 These two operations, then, give a universal set of gates for classical computation.
-One would conclude that what is needed in order to adapt classical to quantum computation is (i) encode the classical bits into quantum bits as above, $i\rightarrow\ket i$, and (ii) the quantum version of these gates.
+One would conclude that what is needed in order to adapt classical to quantum computation is (i) to encode the classical bits into quantum bits as above, $i\rightarrow\ket i$, and (ii) to implement the quantum version of these gates.

 When dealing with quantum information processing in a controlled (closed) system, any evolution is described by a unitary operation $U$.